Transcendent-Tapir/Glamorous-Gladiators/characters.md

 **Additional trait: Special Techniques** - special fighting techniques that can be used under certain conditions OR by spending Spark.

 Special techniques relate to what your fighting style is and what weapon you wield.
+You can start with one special technique at a d8, or with 2 special techniques rated d4 and d6.

 Some things that special techniques can allow you to do:

 - Move more quickly or more stealthily